About CMPA governance

 Council is composed of a diverse group of practising member physicians from 10 geographical areas across Canada (British Columbia and Yukon; Alberta; Saskatchewan, Northwest Territories and Nunavut; Manitoba; Ontario; Québec; New Brunswick; Nova Scotia; Prince Edward Island; and Newfoundland and Labrador).

-To ensure appropriate representation across all specialties in medicine, surgery, and general practice, elected Council members must practice in one of the following Divisions:
+To ensure appropriate representation across all specialties in medicine, surgery, and family medicine, elected Council members must practice in one of the following Divisions:

 • Division A: Certification from the College of Family Physicians of Canada (CFPC) or the Collège des médecins du Québec (CMQ) (Specialists in Family Medicine), or physicians without CFPC, CMQ or Royal College of Physicians and Surgeons of Canada (RCPSC) certification.
 One (1) Council position within Division A is filled by a member engaged in a residency program in Canada.